 The image will have better stabilisation: When it comes to handheld binoculars, having powerful magnification is not always a benefit.
-A 12x or 16x magnified image will shake significantly more than an 8x magnified image.
+A 12x or 16x magnified image will shake significantly more than a 10x magnified image.

 Eye Relief: The relief is the amount of distance between your eye and the eyepiece when you can still see your subject.
-You will find more 8x binoculars that have a good amount of relief and can be used with glasses than you will 10x binoculars.
-The binoculars will be easier to wear if you wear eyeglasses.
+You will find more 8x or 10x binoculars that have a good amount of relief and can be used with glasses.
+The binoculars will be easier to use if you wear eyeglasses.
 Your eyes will not need to be as close to the eyepiece.